distillpub/post--deconv-checkerboard/index.md

 in the small image to "paint" a square in the larger one.
 (For a detailed disucssion, see [Dumoulin & Visin, 2016](https://arxiv.org/pdf/1603.07285v1.pdf).)

-Unfortunately, deconvolution can lead to uneven overlap.
+Unfortunately, deconvolution can easily have uneven overlap, putting more of the metaphorical paint in some places than others.
-This creates magnitude problems in the output, with some outputs being much bigger than their neighbors.
+While the neural network could, in principle, carefully learn weights to avoid this -- as we'll discuss in more detail later -- in practice they struggle to avoid it completely.

 {{> assets/deconv1d.html}}

 In particular, deconvolution has uneven overlap when the kernel size (the output window size) is not divisible by the stride (the spacing between points on the top).

-The problem only gets worse in two dimensions.
-The uneven overlaps on the two axes multiply together, creating a checkerboard-like pattern of varying magnitudes.
+The overlap pattern also forms in two dimensions.
+The uneven overlaps on the two axes multiply together, creating a characteristic checkerboard-like pattern of varying magnitudes.
+This also makes the overlap more uneven: in one dimension, a stride 2, size 3 deconvolution has some outputs with twice the number of inputs as others, but in two dimensions this becomes a factor of four!

 {{> assets/deconv2d.html}}

+Typically, neural nets use multiple layers of deconvolution when creating images, iteratively building a larger image out of a series of lower resolution descriptions.
+While it's possible for these

 When we stack multiple deconvolutions, the artifacts may cancel out, or they may become more complicated, higher level patterns.